Naandoo/Unity_Match3_HungryBat/README.md

 ## Functionalities ##
 - Asynchronous System
-  - [x] Utilized Coroutines to manage the system in an appropriate way to ensure the functionalities without losing performance.
+  - [x] Utilized Coroutines to manage the system appropriately to ensure the functionalities without losing performance.
 - Events
   - [x] Utilized events to reduce coupling and create nested code.
 - Particles